ChaiBapchya/books/README.md

 1. 21 lessons for the 21st century by yuval noah harari
 1. Influence by Robert Cialdini
 1. “High Output Management” by Andrew Grove
+1. The Almanack of Naval Ravikant by Eric Jorgensen

 ### Business / Leadership
 1. ~~Super Pumped: The Battle for Uber - Mike Isaac~~